fabeschan/midigeneration/README.md

 ```

 > To receive those MIDI events and be able to play them, use a DAW (I use REAPER which is 'free') and have it receive from the "simple core midi source" input and play to a virtual instrument

+stream-cmm.py
+> Stream and play notes from a Markov Model constructed from a midi file, one state at a time.